ankushsingh999/Quadruped-Walking-Robot/README.md

 ***Plots would look similar for all the legs***

- A simulation (video) of a leg in swing phase my designed parameters.
+ A simulation (video) of a leg in swing phase for my designed parameters.

 ![ezgif com-gif-maker (5)](https://github.com/ankushsingh999/Quadruped-Walking-Robot/assets/64325043/1ab0ddc9-b350-4654-9a7f-38058f74a767)